Ready to eliminate your debt with bankruptcy? Get Started

 Eastern District of North Carolina Requirements

-The Eastern District of North Carolina includes 44 counties and has five divisions.
-The court’s website has a comprehensive pro se guide (including videos) for people filing for Chapter 7 bankruptcy without an attorney.
-The court also offers information on how to fill out the forms to reaffirm your car loan correctly.
+The Eastern District of North Carolina includes 44 counties and is divided into five areas.
+The court’s website offers a step-by-step guide (and videos) for people filing Chapter 7 bankruptcy without a lawyer.
+It also includes helpful tips on how to fill out reaffirmation forms, like the ones you’d use to keep a car loan during bankruptcy.

 North Carolina Bankruptcy Exemptions